Sections In This Article

 One of the milestones in CGI (computer generated imagery) was the movie “Jurassic park” which was made using SoftImage software:

-I also happened to be part of the team at Stainless Software, in 1997, who, with their acclaimed Carmageddon (#1 game in the world, that year) released the first computer game based on real physics (we had a phD physicist working with us) . . . if you turned the steering wheel and held the hand-brake on, you got a realistic hand-brake turn, and you could use deliberately placed wedge-shaped objects to jump the car over other objects etc. all done with algorithms modeling the moments used in physics to calculate how cars interact with their environments.
+I also happened to be part of the team at Stainless Software, in 1997, who, with their acclaimed Carmageddon (#1 game in the world, that year) released the first computer game based on real physics (we had a PhD physicist working with us) . . . if you turned the steering wheel and held the hand-brake on, you got a realistic hand-brake turn, and you could use deliberately placed wedge-shaped objects to jump the car over other objects etc. all done with algorithms modelling the moments used in physics to calculate how cars interact with their environments.

 In my own view, a later significant milestone in computer graphics was “Avatar”, where I found myself engrossed in the beauty of the world, without considering that it was computer generated.